the-events-calendar/the-events-calendar-category-colors/readme.txt

 ### What if I use a version of The Events Calendar 2.x?

-The last compatible version of this plugin that works with TEC 2.x is [The Events Calendar Category Colors v1.6.3](http://downloads.wordpress.org/plugin/the-events-calendar-category-colors.1.6.3.zip).
+The last compatible version of this plugin that works with TEC 2.x is [The Events Calendar: Category Colors v1.6.3](http://downloads.wordpress.org/plugin/the-events-calendar-category-colors.1.6.3.zip).

 ### Where can I get more help?

-There is more extensive documentation of the plugins features and usage on the [The Events Calendar Category Colors wiki](https://github.com/afragen/the-events-calendar-category-colors/wiki).
+There is more extensive documentation of the plugins features and usage on the [The Events Calendar: Category Colors wiki](https://github.com/afragen/the-events-calendar-category-colors/wiki).

 ### Where can I report bugs?